 NATIONAL SHRIMP DAY

-Observed annually on May 10, it is National Shrimp Day.
+Each year on May 10th, National Shrimp Day recognizes America’s favorite seafood.
 Americans eat more shrimp than any other seafood, and this is the day to celebrate this delicious seafood.

 The word “prawn” is used loosely to describe any large shrimp, sometimes known as “jumbo shrimp.”
 Some countries use the word “prawn” exclusively for all shrimp.

 Preparing the shrimp for consumption usually involves the removal of the head, shell, tail and “sand vein”.
 There are many ways to cook shrimp.
 Standard methods of preparation include baking, boiling, broiling, sauteing, frying, and grilling.
 Cooking time is delicate for shrimp, and they are at their best when not overcooked.

 A healthy food, shrimp is low in calories and high in levels of omega-3, calcium, iodine, and protein.
 Shrimp is also known to be considered good for the circulatory system.

 Popular North America Shrimp Dishes:

 - Seafood Gumbo: A stew or soup that probably originated in southern Louisiana during the 18th century.
 Seafood gumbo typically consists of a strongly flavored stock, shrimp and crab meat (sometimes oysters), a thickener, and seasoning vegetables.
 Gumbo is often categorized by the type of thickener used: okra, the Choctaw spice, file powder (dried and ground sassafras leaves), or roux, the French base made of flour and fat.